learn-co-curriculum/reading-ios-for-loop/README.md

 ## Loop Anatomy 101

-A loop is the concept in structured programming of repeating a set of instructions until a condition or set of conditions is met.
-They are generally governed by a counter that is set at run time so that the number of iterations that the loop performs is correct for the situation to which it is being applied.
-In Objective-C, the basic form of a loop is known as the `for` loop.
+In structured programming, a "loop" is the concept of repeating a set of instructions until a condition or set of conditions is met.
+They are generally governed by a "counter" variable that is set at run time so that the number of iterations that the loop performs is dynamic and correct for its present situation.
+In Objective-C, one of the basic forms of a loop the `for` loop.

 The `for` loop is named such because it begins with the key word "for".
 It has three parts:

-  * The function name, in this case `for`.
+  * The name of the loop construct, in this case `for`.
-  * The conditional counter inside the round brackets `(` `)`, which is comprised of three short statements separated by semi-colons (`;`):
+  * A parenthetical `(` `)` that which is comprised of three short statements separated by semicolons (`;`):
       - the variable "initialization" (usually `NSUInteger i`),
-      - the "conditional" check (usually `i < n`),
+      - the "conditional" check (usually `i < n` for some value `n`),
       - the "increment" step for each pass of the loop (usually `i++`).
   * The body of instruction "statements" inside the curly braces `{` `}`.

-**Note:** *The "increment operator" (* `++` *) means "add one" and is equivalent to the phrase* `+= 1`.
+**Note:** *The "increment operator" (* `++` *) means "add one" and is equivalent to setting the integer to itself plus one, as in* `i = i + 1`.

 ```objc
 for (NSUInteger i; i < n; i++) {